-This year’s flu vaccination campaign begins in October 2016.
-Under the Johns Hopkins Medicine Influenza Vaccination Policy, every staff and faculty member, resident, postdoctoral fellow, medical student and volunteer who works with patients or works in a patient care area must receive a flu vaccination.
+This year’s flu vaccination campaign begins in September 2020.
+Under the Johns Hopkins Medicine Influenza Vaccination Policy, every staff and faculty member, resident, postdoctoral fellow, medical student and volunteer who works with patients or works in a patient care area or building must receive a flu vaccination.

 - The deadline to request a medical or religious exception by Tuesday, Nov.
-3, 2016.
-The exception deadline for Johns Hopkins All Children’s Hospital is Friday, Oct.
-14, 2016.
+10, 2020

 More Information by Entity